mdn/content/files/en-us/web/api/oscillatornode/index.md

 ### Event handlers

 - {{domxref("OscillatorNode.onended")}}
-  - : Sets the event handler for the {{event("ended")}} event, which fires when the tone has stopped playing.
+  - : Sets the event handler for the {{domxref("AudioScheduledSourceNode/ended_event", "ended")}} event, which fires when the tone has stopped playing.

 ## Methods